-This pattern has been repeated over and over in my life.
-I remember when I would tell my Pappaw, Pappaw did you know scientist have proven that …; he would look at me, grin and say, “I know they think they have.”
-My Pappaw loved science and history just like me.
-Pappaw did not have a formal education at least not one like mine but he read every Reader’s Digest cover to cover and read all the condense books they published.
-It was amazing what he knew about the world but he was always a little skeptical of new science.
-He would say “well, we will just have to wait and see.”
+When I was about ten, I told my Papaw, “Papaw, did you know scientists have proven that we evolved from chimpanzees?”
+He looked at me, grinned, and said, “I know they think they have.”
+My Papaw loved science and history, just like me.
+Papaw did not have a formal education, but he read every Reader’s Digest cover to cover and read all the condensed books they published.
+What he knew about the world was amazing for a man with very little formal education.
+He loved science but he was also skeptical.
+In any conversation about science, he often said, “well, we will just have to wait and see.”

 Some in society now demand we accept science as absolute truth.
 It might be okay if these people would distinguish between scientific knowledge and theory.
 Today, much of what is passed off as scientific knowledge is simply the prevailing scientific theory.
 People who question the dominant theory and say, “let’s wait and see,” are painted by society as ignorant fools.
 If you can say, “most scientists believe…” then whatever comes after that must be true.